-After THE CANCELLATION PERIOD has passed, students have the right to withdraw from the University at any time, and they have the right to receive a pro rata refund based on the refund table below.
+After THE CANCELLATION PERIOD has passed, students have the right to withdraw from the University in writing i.e. letter, email or by submitting the online Withdrawal Form available on the Moodle Platform.
+Students who withdraw have the right to receive a pro rata refund based on the refund table below.